lankeami/first10users/README.md

      - Feature 2

      ## Pricing
      - Free tier?
 Paid plans?
+What deal are you providing our community?

      ## Socials
      - Twitter: [@yourhandle](https://twitter.com/yourhandle)